yesgee/socialights/final-report.md

 #### Service Design

-* Usage in coffee rooms which enables user interaction.
-* An user friendly application.
+SociaLights can be deployed in coffee rooms that makes the room more attractive and playful.
+The usage of led lights with this application will be appealing to the users.
+This is an user-friendly application that spur an interaction between the colleagues or co-workers.
+Our Quiz application requires atleast two people to start a game initially.
-* Huge opportunity for the users to know each other who may not be direct co-workers.
+ Hence, it provides a huge oppurtunity to the users to know each other who may not be direct co-workers.
+Inturn, this creates a healthy working environment and relieves the work stress.
-* Application provides the quiz game that can be played in two teams.
-* Feedback provided by Hue Lights.
-* Excellent experience for the users in the coffee room.

 #### Technology Design

 ![Technology Design](/images/MSP.jpg)

+Our android client will interface with the nodejs Server via TCP Sockets.
+The server is used to fetch questions and answers for the quiz game.
+Since we use TCP sockets, our service is more efficient in terms of bandwidth.

+The feedback of the game is provided by a set of wireless LED Hue light bulbs.
+Connectivity between the application and the hue light bulbs is provided by the Hue bridge which is an integral part of the Hue system.
+The bridge also enables remote control of the light bulbs over the Internet.
+Communication between socialights and the Hue lights is enabled by Hue API.

 #### Organisation Design